For those seeking compensation

 6.6.
 No compensation shall be payable for injuries arising directly or indirectly from an act related to cyber security, a cyber attack, or some other attack or act related to an information system.
 Act related to cyber security shall denote an unauthorised, malicious or criminal act or a series of such mutually related acts, irrespective of time and place, or a threat or swindle related thereto, that concerns access to a computer system, processing that takes place therein, or the use or operation thereof.
 Cyber attack shall denote an error or omission, or a series of mutually related errors or omissions, concerning access to a computer system, processing that takes place therein, or the use or operation thereof, and a partial or complete outage or failure, or a series of partial or complete mutually related outages or failures that prevent access to a computer system, processing that takes place therein, or the use or operation thereof.
 Computer system shall denote any computer, hardware, software, communication system, electronic device, server, cloud, or micro-controller incorporating a similar system, or any assembly of the foregoing kind, that includes an input, output, data storage device, network device or backup medium that is owned or used by the Policyholder, the insured or another party.

 - Extent of injury

-Compensation for pharmaceutical injuries shall be determined in application of the provisions of Sections 2, 2a to 2d, 3, 4, 7 and 8 of Chapter 5, Section 1 of Chapter 6 and section 3 of Chapter 7 of the Damages Act (412/1974).
-Where applicable, compensation shall be determined in accordance with the Rules and Instructions of the Traffic Accident and Patient Injury Board.
+The compensation payable for Pharmaceutical Injury shall be determined by applying the provisions of sections 2, 2a-2d, 3, 4, 7 and 8 of chapter 5, section 1 of chapter 6 and section 3 of chapter 7 of the Tort Liability Act (412/1974).
+The compensation shall be determined using the norms and directions of the Traffic Accident and Patient Injury Board where applicable.